 - 1. The Superintendent shall make the final decision regarding suspension of classes. - 2.
 The Director of Operations shall make all announcements including cancellation of bus transportation. - 3.
 The district website and social media accounts will be updated as quickly as possible. - 4.
-Whenever possible school closure announcements will be made early enough in the day to allow students to remain at home. - 5.
+Whenever possible school closure announcements will be made early enough in the day to allow student to remain at home. - 5.
 The principal of each school shall inform parents, students and staff of the status of the closure and provide updates on the impact on school operations for the following day. - 6.
 Teaching and support staff employees, administrative officers and excluded staff are expected to make every reasonable effort to attend their place of work.
 If unable to attend, employees are to contact their immediate supervisor. - 7.
-At the discretion of the Superintendent, staff members may be released prior to dismissal time.
+At the discretion of the Superintendent, staff members may be released prior to dismissal time. - Reference: Section 20, 22, 65, 73, 85, 90 School ActSchool Regulation 265/89